Contact less Payments - QR Code

 Peer-Peer Money Transfer

-This use case is similar to a dynamic merchant use case .However the two parties involved here can be friends and need not be a merchant and a shopper.
+This use case is similar to the dynamic merchant QR code.
+The difference is that the two parties can be friends or family.
+Neither one needs to be a merchant.

 Public Transit Payment Collection

-In this use case the merchant can have a preset amount for a sale .
-The passenger will enter the amount generate a QR code and display it at the gate to finish the transaction.
+In this use case, the transit system can set a preset amount for a fare.
+The passenger enters the amount, generates a QR code on their phone, and displays it at the gate to complete the transaction.